AdobeDocs/workfront.en/help/resource-mgmt/resource-planning/overview-of-planner-hour-fte-cost-information-in-role-project-views.md

 description: Budgeting your resources for the work they must accomplish on a project is the main function of the Resource Planner.
 You can view your resources' available time as well as allocate their time to the projects where they are assigned.
 ---

-# Overview of hours, FTE, and cost information in the Project and Role views of the `Resource Planner`
+# Overview of hours, FTE, and cost information in the Project and&nbsp;Role views of the Resource Planner

-Budgeting your resources for the work they must accomplish on a project is the main function of the `Resource Planner`.
+Budgeting your resources for the work they must accomplish on a project is the main function of the Resource Planner.
 You can view your resources' available time as well as allocate their time to the projects where they are assigned.

-For information about budgeting resources in the `Resource Planner`, see [Budget resources in the Resource Planner using the Project and Role views](../../resource-mgmt/resource-planning/budget-resources-project-role-views-resource-planner.md)
+For information about budgeting resources in the Resource Planner, see [Budget resources in the Resource Planner using the Project and Role views](../../resource-mgmt/resource-planning/budget-resources-project-role-views-resource-planner.md)

-This article describes some of the key concepts that you need to know before starting to budget your resources in the `Resource Planner`.
+This article describes some of the key concepts that you need to know before starting to budget your resources in the Resource Planner.

 ## Budgeting resources overview

-Consider the following when budgeting resources using the `Resource Planner`:
+Consider the following when budgeting resources using the Resource Planner:

 <ul style="list-style-type: circle;">
  <li> <p>You can budget the allocation of your resources by specifying an amount of Hours, FTE, or Cost that your resources can use to complete work on projects.
 When you budget time or cost for a resource, the Available Hours, FTE, or Cost for the resource decreases by the amount budgeted.
 As a result the Available Hours, FTE, or Cost amounts for the projects that follow the project for which you are budgeting decreases for those users and roles on those projects.</p> <note type="important">  You can budget your resources for a period of 15 years.
 If you budget resources for a project with a duration longer than 15 years the budgeting information might not be accurate.